 Facts

 Multiple myeloma is a cancer of the lymphoid system, which includes the lymph nodes, bone marrow, spleen and thymus.
 The lymphoid system also includes a specialized type of antibody-producing cell called the plasma cell.
 Multiple myeloma arises when these plasma cells experience uncontrolled growth and is thus a “cousin” of the lymphomas.
-About 24,000 people per year in the US will be diagnosed with NHL.
+The American Cancer Society estimates that over 35,000 people will be diagnosed with Multiple Myeloma as of 2024.

-Plasma cell disorders occur on a spectrum of severity, ranging from MGUS (least severe) to symptomatic multiple myeloma (most severe).
+Plasma cell disorders occur on a spectrum of severity, ranging from monoclonal gammopathy of undetermined significance, or MGUS, (least severe) to symptomatic multiple myeloma (most severe).
 Plasma cell disorders are notable for their key feature of producing too much of a uniform, or monoclonal, antibody protein (called M protein).
 Occasionally, an abnormal growth of plasma cells can be localized, called solitary plasmacytoma.
 See the list below:

 Monoclonal gammopathy of undetermined significance (MGUS):